-Study abroad experiences can play an important part in shaping the lives of deaf and hard-of-hearing young adults.
-RIT/NTID students are encouraged to participate in a study abroad experience before they graduate.
+International experiences can play an important part in shaping the lives of deaf and hard-of-hearing students.
+RIT/NTID students are encouraged to participate in a study abroad experience before they graduate, and RIT offers many exciting study abroad opportunities.

 A study abroad experience offers many benefits, including: